eigbejosh1234/Inbound-Email-Containing-Suspicious-External-Link-3/README.md

 * Result: monitor

   **Recommended Actions**<br>
-Verify ownership of 10.20.2.17 and confirm association with the recipient. <br>
+* Verify ownership of 10.20.2.17 and confirm association with the recipient. <br>
-Scan the endpoint for malicious activity. <br>
+* Scan the endpoint for malicious activity. <br>
-Block related IOCs across security controls. <br>
-Search for additional recipients of the same email. <br>
+* Search for additional recipients of the same email. <br>
-Review proxy, DNS, and endpoint logs for further interaction attempts. <br>
+* Review proxy, DNS, and endpoint logs for further interaction attempts. <br>
-Notify the user and provide phishing awareness guidance. <br>
+* Notify the user and provide phishing awareness guidance. <br>